splion-360/PDF/README.md

 #### **Basic Setup**:

   * Clone this repository into your local machine
-  * Install the required packages in the command line using the code `pip install -r requirements.txt`
+  * Install the required packages using the code `pip install -r requirements.txt` from the command line

 #### **spaCy Setup**:
 * _spaCy_ is an open-source software library for advanced natural language processing, written in the programming languages Python and Cython.